Blood Orange Salad with Goat Cheese and Pecans

 I love citrus season and the variety of oranges, limes, lemons, grapefruits and pomelos available in the produce aisle.
 If you’re not sure about the difference between a tangelo, Moro or Cara Cara style orange, check out this article on 5 Citrus Varieties.

 We’ve been eating citrus morning noon and night at our house!
-Here’s one of our favorite salad recipes.
-Add interest, color and a little bit of fun to your salad by using different orange varieties.
+Here’s one of our favourite salad recipes.
+Add interest, colour and a little bit of fun to your salad by using different orange varieties, different nuts or seeds, adding grains or different sources of protein.
 Which one do you like best?

 Blood Orange Salad